-At Durham Pediatric and Orthodontics, Dr. Rob Christensen & Dr. John Christensen are both pediatric dentists.
+At Durham Pediatric and Orthodontics, Dr. Rob Christensen, Dr. John Christensen & Dr. Jamie Molina are all pediatric dentists.
 Their specialized training has prepared them to recognize and treat the unique dental needs of infants, children, teens and patients with special needs.
 They provide the most up-to-date and comprehensive dental care available for their pediatric patients.
 Dr. John Christensen is also an orthodontist He is one of a handful of practitioners in the United States who has specialty training to practice both pediatric dentistry and orthodontics.
 This unique combination of specialties allows children to receive comprehensive pediatric dental and orthodontic care in one office.

 When sould I start bringing my child to the dentist?

 The American Academy of Pediatric Dentistry and the American Academy of Pediatrics recommend that children should visit the dentist at age one or after the eruption of the first tooth.
 The goal of examining the infant is to make sure the teeth are healthy and to also provide information to parents regarding oral hygiene and diet to prevent tooth decay.
 Our doctors and staff will provide you with information on how to properly care for your child’s teeth.
 They will discuss cavity prevention and provide you with information on treating dental emergencies.

 The First Appointment

 Our goal is for your child to have a positive experience during this initial visit.
 We will treat your child in the most gentle, caring way possible.
 Dr. Rob, Dr. Jamie and our clinical staff have years of experience and training working specifically with young children.